Authorised Economic Operator (AEO)

 How to apply for AEO status

 Before you apply for AEO status you should complete this self-assessment questionnaire.
 This will help you to evaluate your procedures and ensure they meet the criteria for AEO.
+The explanatory notes for the self-assessment questionnaire will help you to complete this questionnaire.

 If you feel that your business will meet the criteria, you should complete the application for AEO certificate.
 You should send your completed application and self-assessment questionnaire to Simplifications and Compliance Unit.